 Is tallow one of the best ingredients for skin care?

-Tallow skin care is a great way to use whole food ingredients to support health skin.
-I already learned about the useful health benefits and dense nutritional profile when I first wrote about using tallow in my kitchen.
-After reading these supporting comments to the wonderful benefits of tallow specific to skin care, I was sold!
+I already learned about the useful health benefits and dense nutritional profile when I wrote on how to render tallow at home.
+After reading these supporting comments to the wonderful benefits of tallow specific to skincare, I was sold!

 From Traditional Nourishing and Healing Skin Care by Andrew J. Gardner, Weston A. Price Foundation